EdwinBoersema/ClimbingCompetitionSite/README.md

 # ClimbingCompetitionSite
-Website displaying climbing competitions and the results
+Website displaying climbing competitions and the results.